-- 1. Alignment of Chapter 51A with One Dallas Options - a) Add specific One Dallas bonuses - b) Include references to Chapter 20A to allow for alternative methods of meeting the reserved unit requirement, such as dedicating land, paying a fee in lieu of onsite provision, or another alternative method approved by Council. - c) Increase the minimum number of reserved units from one unit to five units or five percent, whichever is higher - d) Align Chapter 51A with Department of Housing & Neighborhood Revitalization policies for project qualification. - 2.
-Minor non-substantive amendments to Chapter 51A-4.1100 - a) Address method for rounding fractions of a required reserved unit a) Add One Dallas Options bonuses
+- 1. Alignment of Chapter 51A with One Dallas Options - a) Add specific One Dallas bonuses - b) Include references to Chapter 20A to allow for alternative methods of meeting the reserved unit requirement, such as dedicating land or paying a fee in lieu of onsite provision. - c) Align Chapter 51A with Department of Housing & Neighborhood Revitalization policies for project qualification. - d) Amend Mixed Income Housing Development Bonus with additional parking reduction. - 2.
+Minor non-substantive amendments to Chapter 51A-4.1100 - a) Address method for rounding fractions of a required reserved unit - b) Other text amendments and clarifications explained below.